EKGF/dprod/examples/observability/README.md

 }
 ```

-This query will return the URI: https://y.com/uk-bonds/observability-port
+You can see that the example data product has two ports one with the data and one with the logging.
+This query will return the URI of the port that returns logging data: https://y.com/uk-bonds/observability-port